Konicord/serl/README.md

 # simple-erl
-An basic example how to run OTP with escript.
+A small example how to run OTP with escript

 ## Build
 -----